MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-teams-collaboration.md

 ## Customize welcome message

-When new chats are started from the work order (or other record types), some infomrmation is already defined as a welcome message in the chat panel.
+When new chats are started from the work order (or other record types), some information is already defined as a welcome message in the chat panel.

 To customize the information in the welcome message, go to **Microsoft Teams Integration** > **Collaboration Settings**.